-8. Setting PFC as the default mode is recommended when possible while using RoCE.
+8. Set PFC as the default mode when possible, while using RoCE.

 If CEE or DCB mode is enabled on the switch, enable PFC for priority 5 (configure RoCE traffic on priority 5).

 In addition, VLAN interfaces must be configured and used for RoCE traffic in order for PFC to work correctly.
 VLANs greater than 1 must be used for best interoperability.